montesmariana/montesmariana.github.io/_site/NephoVis/README.txt

 To effectively use this visualization tool, you need:
 - the level1.html, level2.html, level3.html files
 - custom.css (CSS file)
-- QLVLlogo.png (for the logo in the title)
+- favicon.ico (for the logo in the title)
 - d3-legend.min.js (d3 file for legends; the rest of the sources are obtained online... so you do need internet!)
 For each of the types you want to visualize,
+- a directory with the name [type], containing the following files:
     - a file with the name [type].models.tsv (described below, item 3)
+    - a file with the name [type].tsv (described below, item 4)
+    - files with a name format to be defined (now it's 'ppmi.[type].[window].[corpus].tsv') with the ppmi values of the context words.
+    I still have to figure out a straightforward way of matching a given model to the right weighting system.
-- a file with the name [type].tsv (described below, item 4) Finally (or for starters) you need an index file with the links to access the clouds (see item 5).
+Finally (or for starters) you need an index file with the links to access the clouds (see item 5).
 It doesn't need to be the one I designed, but if you use it, adapt the background picture (or show the church and keep 'copenhagechurch.jpg').